Shahruhban01/DocumentVault/README.md

 ### 1. Prerequisites

-- PHP installed on your server (or local machine)
+- Xampp/Wampp installed on your server
+-  PHP 7.4 or higher
-- MySQL database set up
+-  MySQL 5.7 or higher
-- A web server such as Apache or Nginx
+-  IDE (VSCode)

 ### 2. Installation